js302/ReStore/README.md

 - Enable "Run at Windows Startup" to launch ReStore automatically when your computer boots
 - Enable "CLI Access" to add the `restore` command to your system PATH for terminal access

 ## Configuration

-You can configure ReStore through the GUI settings page or by editing `config/config.json` directly.
+You can configure ReStore through the GUI settings page or by editing the configuration file directly.

 ### Key Settings